 The Palace of Knossos is one of the most popular places to visit in Crete.
 Continuously inhabited for over 7000 years, it became the heart of Minoan civilisation.
-Here are some tips for visiting Knossos, and how to make the most of your time there.
+Here are some travel tips for how to make the most of your time when you visit Knossos.

 The Palace of Knossos